Glenn Doyle: Career

 After retiring from riding in the mid-1990s, Glenn Doyle came out of retirement on 31 March 2000 along with other former Perth riders such as Glyn Taylor, to ride a series of match races at the final meeting of the Claremont Speedway which was closing after 73 years.
 Doyle won most of his races on the night showing he had lost none of his style or speed in retirement.

-England

-In 1986, Doyle started racing in England during the Australian winter months.
-Between 1986 and 1993 he rode for Long Eaton, Belle Vue Aces, Hackney Kestrels, Sheffield Tigers, Oxford Cheetahs, Swindon Robins, Ipswich Witches, Reading Racers, Bradford Dukes, Eastbourne Eagles and the King's Lynn Stars.

-With the Bradford Dukes who raced out of the Odsal Stadium, Doyle was team mate to such riders as 1992 World Champion Gary Havelock, and multiple Long track World Champion Simon Wigg.

-International

-Glenn Doyle represented Australia on several occasions throughout his career, both in Australia and overseas.
-He raced against other international teams including England, Sweden, and Poland.
-He also captained Western Australia in two challenges against a visiting team from Russia in 1991.